veronicasyseo/finalyearproject/README.md

 Simple GUI, making it more convenient to test our program on sample images.
 Uses Tkinter, so it should run on both Mac and Windows.

 ## Adaptive_thresholding.py:
 A less computationally expensive approach than hybrid.py.
 Apart from using skimage's adaptive thresholding method, contour analysis is used to filter out any noise left after thresholding.

+## CategorizeLines.py:
+Uses OCR output as input.
+Returns the indeces for the useful lines.
+Does not rely on ASN, but is specific to one particular upstream company.

 ## Hybrid.py:
 > Update 02/06/2017: Approaching perfection.
 Needs a small dose of dilation, a touch of line rotation and a remedy for boxes covered in excessive amounts of tape.